 Winter Weather Advisory from MON 9:00 AM EST until MON 6:00 PM EST

+Winter Weather Advisory from MON 9:00 AM EST until MON 6:00 PM ESTNew

 Issued by National Weather Service – Binghamton, NY